Attack on Titan (film): Filming

 Principal photography was expected to start in 2014 and the film was now expected to be released in 2015.
 A car commercial featuring the Titans and directed by Higuchi was also announced and broadcast in January 2014 on Nippon TV, reaching more than 5 million views on YouTube in four days.
 Haruma Miura was revealed as part of the cast in April and in July it was announced that there would be two films.
 The first images of the actors in character were revealed in November.

 Music

 Shirō Sagisu composed and scored an original motion-picture soundtrack, which compiled into one whole soundtrack.
 The theme songs of the films are "Anti-Hero" and "SOS", respectively, both performed by Sekai no Owari.
 The film's soundtrack goes under the name "Attack on Titan (Shinji Higuchi's Original Motion Picture Soundtrack)".

-All music composed by Shirō Sagisu.

 Release

 The first film was released in Japan on 1 August 2015.
 It was released by Madman Entertainment in Australia and New Zealand on 27 August 2015.
 Funimation Entertainment has licensed the rights for both films in North America, Central America, and South America and hosted the world premiere of the first film on 14 July at Grauman's Egyptian Theatre in Los Angeles, California.
 Director Shinji Higuchi and stars Haruma Miura and Kiko Mizuhara attended the red carpet premiere.
 Funimation had announced its screening dates for the films.
 Attack on Titan: Part 1 screened in a limited engagement beginning on 30 September 2015 and Attack on Titan: Part 2 screened three weeks later on 20 October 2015.
 The second part, entitled End of the World, was released on 19 September 2015.
 It was released on 1–7 October for Australia and New Zealand.
 The second film did poorly at the Japanese box office, relative to the first part - the first film made $4.8 million in its opening week at the Japanese box office, and the second did $2.7 million.

 For its DVD and Blu-ray release in the United States, which included English dubs of both films, Part 1 was released on 4 October 2016 and Part 2 released on 6 December 2016.